I'll be in Thailand for 2 weeks in Dec. Bangkok for first week. What should I do for the next week? I need to get back to Bangkok by the end

 Phuket, Tourist area, still quite good.

-My choice would be Koh Samui or Chang Mai, however from Bangkok be sure to check out the tiger temple, its one of the best attractions to see. over 7 years ago
+My choice would be Koh Samui or Chang Mai, however from Bangkok be sure to check out the tiger temple, its one of the best attractions to see. almost 10 years ago

 As long as you are taking your malaria meds you could head north into Chang Mai.
 Experience the tribal side of Thailand, trek through the jungle as mentioned above, and immerse yourself in rich Thai culture.